 3. Make a COVID-19 time capsule

 No one knows what the future holds and memories aren’t always reliable.
 Creating a time capsule is a perfect way to help your child document what they are going through, and it might even help them be able to express their feelings during this uncertain time.
-You can download the pdf and print as many copies as you wish.
-Then, have your children decorate a box and add items like photographs and newspaper articles to complete your family’s time capsule.
+Have your children decorate a box and add items like photographs and newspaper articles to complete your family’s time capsule.

 4. Become an artist